dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 When there is a total vacuum of these artifacts, our brains search for information about categories of people, places, ideas and things to fill in the gap.
-If someone else wanted to write your story for you, these void is easy to fill in.
+If someone else wanted to write your story for you, this void is easy to fill in.
 For a group that might actually conspire to do so, isn't that convenient?
 It means signals of disinformation they might project don't need to be amplified, since they are already consumed and internalized disproportionally to be